rsmp-nordic/rsmp_sxl_traffic_lights/Readme.md

 ### Version history of SXL for TLC

-  * SXL 1.0.7:        SXL used for traffic light controllers from 20 from 2012.
+  * SXL 1.0.7:        SXL used for traffic light controllers from 2012.
   * SXL 1.0.8-1.0.11: Extensions for coordination support Adds commands/statuses needed for coordination between TLCs
   * SXL 1.0.12:       Draft, Improved traffic counting (draft, not finished)